|

 cricket for Repton School in 1890.

-Gerard's younger brother is Cyril, who went on to become a Major in the
+Gerard's younger brother is Cyril, who went on who became the a Major in the

 15th Battalion in the West Yorkshire Regiment. |